-

 F2F Expectations:

 Examples of respect include punctuality, actively listening, waiting for your turn to speak, not getting up and walking around, and engaging in conversations based on course materials.
-These expectations include not using your cell phone or headphones during class without express instructions from your instructor. (if your cell phone is present during ANY assessment, it is an automatic zero).
+It will be essential that students complete the assigned readings so that their project deliverables are rigorous and aligned with the curriculum.
+Students who are missing work must attend mandatory tutorials on Tuesday at lunch.
+Other expectations include not using your cell phone, laptops, smartwatches, or headphones during class without express instructions from your instructor (if your cell phone/smart watch is PRESENT during ANY assessment—quiz or exam--it is an automatic zero).

 Grading Policies: